 You may be blacklisted from a specific organization, for instance, if your sales reps are constantly emailing its employees and getting their emails reported as spam.
 This will result in all of your domain’s emails to the target organization becoming undeliverable.

-In this case, since it’s a private organization, it’s up to their discretion as to whether or not they feel comfortable removing your blacklist status.
+In this case, since it’s a private organization, it’s up to their discretion whether they feel comfortable removing your blacklist status.
 Unless the blacklist determination was made in error, they probably won’t.

 If your blacklist designation applies more broadly—not just for a specific organization—it’s likely that you’ve wound up on one of the larger blacklists that provide sender reputation data for email providers and ISPs.